katydecorah/katydecorah.github.io/code/_posts/2014-01-26-mapbox-for-jekyll-posts.md

 <figure>
 <p data-height="350" data-theme-id="97" data-slug-hash="4d4fc4b2cb6a777aa6f015813cc41ad4" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/4d4fc4b2cb6a777aa6f015813cc41ad4'>Mapbox -- Testing</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
-<figcaption>Demonstration with multiple locations.</figcaption>
+<figcaption>Demonstration with more than one location.</figcaption>
 </figure>

 ## Jekyll and Mapbox

 Now that I had the map working, I was confident that I could integrate Mapbox into my Jekyll posts.

-In the front-matter of this post, I added `locations`, just like I have done in previous posts to generate a Google map (I'm using coordinates until I have time to crack [geocoding](#geocoding)).
+In the front-matter of this post, I added `locations`, just like I have done in earlier posts to generate a Google map (I'm using coordinates until I have time to crack [geocoding](#geocoding)).
 I added a new flag to this post, `mapType: Mapbox`, which will let Jekyll know that I want to use Mapbox and not Google maps.

-The following is currently in this page's front-matter to generate the map:
+The following is this page's front-matter to generate the map:

 {% highlight yaml %}
 mapType: Mapbox